 - Typed: Parameters and returns have defined types

-- Async: All tool handlers are asynchronous
+- Async: All tool handlers can be asynchronous

 Basic Tool Structure